First Day Kids Vitamins and Behavior, ADHD Claims

 First Day vitamins are created as a result of investigating thousands of clinical studies about vitamins.
 But the actual First Day vitamins have not had any clinical studies.

-So while they’re formulated based on good science, First Day cannot actually make any claims about how their vitamins impact ADHD or behavioral issue, because that hasn’t been studied.
+So while they’re formulated based on good science, First Day cannot actually make any claims about how their vitamins impact ADHD or behavioral issues, because that hasn’t been studied.

 I do think First Day vitamins are high-quality, but I wouldn’t put all your faith in these vitamins as a cure for ADHD or behavioral complaints.